 Building on Zero Waste Europe’s established zero waste methodology, the Certification has been designed to:

 - help municipalities to comply (and go beyond) with EU and national regulations

-- promote the implementation of efficient systems which save natural and economic resources, as well as
+- promote the implementation of efficient systems which save natural and economic resources

 The certification process comprises five simple steps:

 - Expression of Interest: submitted by the municipality to local Zero Waste Europe (ZWE) members or Mission Zero Academy.

-- Commitment – the municipality acquires the status of Zero Waste Candidate City and needs to create and present their own certification roadmap, under specific requirements.
-Download in your own language all the documents related to the Zero Waste Cities Certification (ZWC) here.
+- Commitment: the municipality acquires the status of Zero Waste Candidate City and needs to create and present their own certification roadmap, under specific requirements.
+Download all the documents related to the Zero Waste Cities Certification (ZWC) here.

-- Implementation – the municipality then has a maximum of 2 years to implement and complete the Certification scorecard and submit evidence to the formal auditor in order to be certified.
+- Implementation: the municipality then has a maximum of two years to implement and complete the Certification scorecard and submit evidence to the formal auditor in order to be certified.

-- Certification – after a successful third party assessment focusing on the performance level and impact, the Candidate municipality becomes a Zero Waste Certified City.
+- Certification: after a successful third party assessment focusing on the performance level and impact, the Candidate municipality becomes a Zero Waste Certified City.
 Have a look at our Certification criteria for Certified Cities.
-Download in your own language all the documents related to the Zero Waste Cities Certification (ZWC) here.
+Download all the documents related to the Zero Waste Cities Certification (ZWC) here.

-- Yearly improvements – following its Certification, the municipality must carry out yearly improvements to monitor and enhance the outcomes achieved.
-It will be subjected to new audit processes every 3 years to confirm the Certification status, with the possibility to level up under a 5-star system.
+- Yearly improvements: following its Certification, the municipality must carry out yearly improvements to monitor and enhance the outcomes achieved.
+This will be subjected to new audit processes every three years to confirm the Certification status.
+There’s a possibility to level up under a 5-star system.

 The Certification is developed around a scorecard system, which includes mandatory and points-based criteria.

 - Mandatory criteria forms the minimum requirements of a zero waste city

-- Points-based criteria will be scored depending on the ambition and impact of each policy.
-The combination of these points together will define the municipality’s level of certification (and its subsequent number of stars).
+- Points-based criteria can scored depending on the ambition and impact of each policy.
+The combination of these points all together will define the municipality’s level of certification (and its subsequent number of stars)

-Please note that the ZWC Certification can only be issued by specialists and independent third-party auditors accredited by MiZA, who oversees the whole Certification process, monitors compliance, and develops the system further.
+Please note that the ZWC Certification can only be issued by specialists and independent third-party auditors accredited by MiZA.
+We oversee the whole Certification process, monitor compliance, and further develop the system.